Exclusive partner in mastitis management for vets and dairy advisors

 In a cow with mild clinical mastitis, the milk is abnormal (flakes, lumps, blood admixture), but the cow is not generally ill.
 The cow has a normal appetite and has no fever.

-In case of moderate clinical mastitis, besides the abnormal aspect of the milk, the udder might be hard, swollen, painful, red, or feeling warm, there may be a slight rise in temperature (between 39.5° and 40° C) and there might be a slight fall in milk production.
+In case of moderate clinical mastitis, besides the abnormal aspect of the milk, the udder might be hard, swollen, painful, red, or feeling warm, a body temperature below 39,5°C, and there might be a slight fall in milk production.

-A cow with severe clinical mastitis has strongly abnormal (sometimes watery) milk, is languid, has a moderately to poorly filled rumen, deep-lying eyes, has a severe body temperature increase (more than 40°C) or just a very low body temperature (= shock) and produces hardly any milk.
+A cow with severe clinical mastitis has strongly abnormal (sometimes watery) milk, is languid, has a moderately to poorly filled rumen, deep-lying eyes, has a severe body temperature increase (higher than 39,5°C) or just a very low body temperature (= shock) and produces hardly any milk.

 The severity of the inflammatory reaction is determined by 3 factors: